 Second Fagradalsfjall Eruption (August 2022)

 While the first eruption lasted six months, the 2022 eruption of Fagradalsfjall lasted under three weeks.
-It occurred within the same volcanic system, but in the Meradalir valley, near the original eruption site.
-The flow of lava was more intense in this eruption, supporting the idea that the Reykjanes peninsula had entered a new volcanic cycle.
+It occurred within the same volcanic system, but in the Meradalir Valley, near the original eruption site.
+The flow of lava was more intense in this eruption, supporting the idea that the Reykjanes Peninsula had entered a new volcanic cycle.

 Thousands of tourists came to see the lava flow, and there were no significant disruptions to towns or roads.
 After the flow halted, seismic activity remained high, predicting future disruptions in the coming years.